openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/object_detection_sample_ssd/README.md

 ## How It Works

-Upon the start-up, the sample application reads command line parameters and loads specified network and input images (or a folder with images) to the Inference Engine plugin.
+On startup, the sample application reads command-line parameters and loads specified network and input images (or a folder with images) to the Inference Engine plugin.

-Then, the sample creates an inference request object and executes inference on it.
+Then the sample creates an inference request object and executes inference on it.

 When inference is done, the application outputs data to the standard output stream and creates an output image with bounding boxes drawn atop the initial image.